nobleo/full_coverage_path_planner/README.md

 # Full Coverage Path Planner (FCPP)

+> :grey_exclamation: This package is not in use by our company anymore.
+Contributions to this package are still welcome!

+Paid support options are also available, please contact us at [nobleo-technology.nl](https://nobleo-technology.nl).

 ## Overview

 This package provides an implementation of a Full Coverage Path Planner (FCPP) using the Backtracking Spiral Algorithm (BSA), see [1].